A Practical Introduction to Regression-based Causal Inference in Meteorology (I): All confounders measured: Results

 \section{Results}

-Recall that the treatment group consists of all grid points at which downward shortwave radiation flux exceeds its median across the entire spatial domain in January 1979 and 2000.
-The outcome variable is potential temperature, and the confounding variables are geopotential height at three pressure levels: $875hPa, 900hPa$, and $925hPa$.
-To obtain a sense of the spatial variability of ATE, it is estimated for each of 10 random samples of 10,000 grid points from the $97 \times 169 = 16,393$ grid points in the spatial domain of analysis.
-This sampling scheme also has the added benefit of minimizing the effect of the spatial dependence of the data across the grid points.
+Recall that the treatment group consists of all grid points at which downward shortwave radiation flux (radiation, for short) exceeds its median across the spatial domain.
+The outcome variable is surface potential temperature (temperature, for short), and the confounding variables are geopotential height (height, for short) at $150 hPa$ and $875 hPa$.
+To obtain a sense of the spatial variability of ATE, it is estimated for each of 20 random samples of 8,000 grid points (about half) from the $149 \times 117 = 17,433$ grid points in the spatial domain of analysis.
+This sampling scheme also has the added benefit of minimizing the effect of the spatial dependence of the data across the grid points because spatial correlations generally fall off with distance.

-The matching method leads to a pseudo-population data set in which the treatment and control groups are similar in terms of the confounders.
+To review, the matching method leads to a pseudo-population data set in which the treatment and control groups are similar in terms of the confounders.
 As such, the matching can be done for each of the confounders separately; but, as explained previously, it is beneficial to perform the matching in terms of the PS.
-To that end, the treatment model is developed, mapping the three confounders to the treatment.
+To that end, the treatment model is developed, mapping the two confounders to the treatment.
 The predictions from this model are estimates of PS.
-To assess balance, the SMD is computed both before and after matching.
+To assess balance, the SMD and Q-Q plots are computed both before and after matching.
+If/when the PS, SMD, and Q-Q plots are deemed adequate, the ATE is estimated for each of the 20 trials.